Mary Ann Bugg - Aboriginal Bushranger, Worimi woman & 'Thunderbolt's Gin'

 2. The Baxter book controversy 2011

 In 2011 Carol Baxter published her book Captain Thunderbolt & His Lady.
 In it she included the statement that, according to her research, Bugg died in 1905, not 1867 as previously reported.
-This gave rise to a considerable controversy and numerous letters to the editor is local newspapers.
-This was the second major controversy in the Captain Thunderbolt story.
-The other was around the issue of whether Ward was shot and killed by the police in 1870, or whether it was his partner who died - as presented in the 1951 Captain Thunderbolt movie - and that the real bushranger actually escaped to the United States where he started a new life and passed away in old age.
+This gave rise to a considerable controversy and numerous letters to the editor in local newspapers.
+It was the second major controversy in the Captain Thunderbolt story.
+The other was around the issue of whether Ward was shot and killed by the police in 1870, or it was his partner who died - as presented in the 1951 Captain Thunderbolt movie - and that the real bushranger actually escaped to the United States where he started a new life and passed away due to old age.
+As they say, truth is often stranger than fiction.

 -------------------